English longbow: Modern testing

 Other modern tests described by Bane include those by Williams (which concluded that longbows could not penetrate mail, but in Bane's view did not use a realistic arrow tip), Robert Hardy's tests (which achieved broadly similar results to Bane), and a Primitive Archer test which demonstrated that a longbow could penetrate a plate armour breastplate.
 However, the Primitive Archer test used a 160 lbf longbow at very short range, generating 160 joules (vs. 73 for Bane and 80 for Williams), so probably not representative of battles of the time.

 Tests conducted by Mark Stretton examined the effects of heavier war shafts (as opposed to lighter hunting or distance-shooting 'flight arrows').
-The quarrel-like 102 g arrow from a yew 'self bow' (with a draw weight of 144 lbf at 32 in) while travelling at 47.23 m/s yielded 113.76 joules, more kinetic energy than the lighter broad-heads while achieving 90% of the range.
+The quarrel-like 102 g arrow from a yew 'self bow' (with a draw weight of 144 lbf at 32 in) while travelling at 47.23 m/s yielded 113.76 joules, more kinetic energy than the lighter broadheads while achieving 90% of the range.
 The short, heavy quarrel-form bodkin could penetrate a replica brigandine at up to 40° from perpendicular.

 In 2011, Mike Loades conducted an experiment in which short bodkin arrows were shot at a range of 10 yd by bows of 140 lbf – powerful bows at less than normal battlefield range.
 The target was covered in a riveted mail over a fabric armour of deerskin over 24 linen layers.
 While most arrows went through the mail layer, none fully penetrated the textile armour.

-Other research has also concluded that later medieval armour, such as that of the Italian city-state mercenary companies, was effective at stopping contemporary arrows.
+Other research has concluded that later medieval armour, such as that of the Italian city-state mercenary companies, was effective at stopping contemporary arrows.

 Computer analysis by Warsaw University of Technology in 2017 has estimated that heavy bodkin point arrows could penetrate typical plate armour of the time at up to 225 m.
 However, the depth of penetration would be slight at that range, a mere 14 mm on average; penetration increased as the range closed or against armour lesser than the best quality available at the time, but stopped at 24 mm, the highest penetration depth estimated at 25 m range, it was unlikely to be deadly.

-In August 2019, the Blacksmith YouTube channel 'Tod's Workshop', together with historian Dr Tobias Capwell (curator at the Wallace collection), Joe Gibbs (archer), Will Sherman (fletcher) and Kevin Legg (armourer) ran a practical test using as close a recreation of 15th century plate armour (made with materials and techniques fitting to the time period) over a chainmail and gambeson against a 160 lbf longbow.
-They shot a variety of arrows at the target and the results showed that the arrows shot by a 160 lb longbow were unable to penetrate the front of the armour at any range, but the arrow that struck below the harness went right through the underlying protection.
+In August 2019, the blacksmith YouTube channel 'Tod's Workshop', together with historian Tobias Capwell (curator at the Wallace collection), Joe Gibbs (archer), Will Sherman (fletcher) and Kevin Legg (armourer) ran a practical test using as close a recreation of 15th century plate armour (made with materials and techniques fitting to the time period) over a chainmail and gambeson against a 160 lbf longbow.
+They shot a variety of arrows at the target, and the results showed that the arrows shot by a 160 lb longbow were unable to penetrate the front of the armour at any range, but the arrow that struck below the harness went right through the underlying protection.